 The Gundersen Medical Foundation

 plays an integral role in the education of Physician Assistant students.
 Started in 1995, the UW-L/Gundersen/Mayo PA Program is a unique cooperative partnership with a strong track record of quality PA education.
 Students receive both didactic and clinical training by expert educators at Gundersen Health System in La Crosse, Wis., regional sites.
-Twelve students are admitted to each class, with a Master’s degree in PA studies awarded at the end of the 24-month training.
+Nineteen students are admitted to each class, with a Master’s degree in PA studies awarded at the end of the 24-month training.

 The mission of the program is to educate highly competent and compassionate physician assistants who excel in meeting the healthcare needs of the regions served by the partner institutions.

 The program will continue to be nationally recognized by:

 - Selecting students with the academic background, interpersonal skills and maturity necessary to be outstanding physician assistants.